sharpleynate/CloudSecurityEngineer/README.md

-## 🌟 Key Soft Skills and Strategies for Cybersecurity Success 🌟
+## 🌟 Key Soft Skills and Strategies for Success 🌟

 - **Soft Skills and Communication:** While technical skills are crucial, don't underestimate the importance of soft skills.
 Effective communication, problem-solving, and the ability to work well in a team are valuable assets in any cybersecurity role. 🗣️🤝